 If you do not want to permanently delete the recipient list records, there is a quick way to deselect all of the recipients within the Mail Merge Recipients dialog box.
 All you need to do is uncheck the box at the top of the list.

 After deselecting all records, you have to manually select recipients for the mail merge.

 If you have a huge list and need to send mailings to specific contacts, it is easier to use the filter than to deselect all then have to select recipients one-by-one.

 Instead of deselecting, at the bottom of the Edit Recipient List window, click Filter.

 You can create very advanced filters in this screen using the And/Or operators, and selecting specific merge fields.

-You can get more information about mail merge and other advanced word processing techniques from the book, Special Edition Using Microsoft Office Word 2007, or Microsoft Word 2010 In Depth. (affiliate links)
+You can get more information about mail merge and other advanced word processing techniques from the book, Microsoft Word 2013 In Depth or Word 2016 In Depth. (affiliate links)

 (These comments were from a previous commenting system.
 If you want to add to the discussion, use the comment box at the bottom of the page.
 Thanks!)